zenml-io/zenml/docs/book/user-guide/production-guide/end-to-end.md

 ---
-description: Put your new knowledge in action with an end to end project
+description: Put your new knowledge in action with an end-to-end project
 ---

 # An end-to-end project